hylo-lang/specification/spec.md

     }
     ```

-    This program can be understood as though it had be written:
+    This program can be understood as though it had been written as:

-    ```val
+    ```hylo
     fun main() {
       var things: Array<Any> = [1, "abc", 3, 2]
       var iterator = things.make_iterator()